rivetchip/electron-simple-movie-collection/README.md

 It will create mimaps (if needed), compile, sign, launch the APK using ADB and show console logs.

-Watch out for Chrome versions when building different API !! (eg: Android 23 with Chrome 51 don't support async/await).
+Watch-out for Chrome versions when building for different API -> add targets to `.babelrc` (eg: default Android 23 with Chrome 51 don't support async/await)

 Build Desktop :